sijopkd/data-science-mini-projects/README.md

 - NASDelay    in minutes
 - SecurityDelay   in minutes
 - LateAircraftDelay   in minutes
+## Task

-Your task is to create a figure, or set of related figures, that tell an interesting story about flights into and out of Austin.
+Create a figure, or set of related figures, that tell an interesting story about flights into and out of Austin.
 You can annotate the figure and briefly describe it, but strive to make it as stand-alone as possible.
 It shouldn't need many, many paragraphs to convey its meaning.
 Rather, the figure should speak for itself as far as possible.

 You have broad freedom to look at any variables you'd like here -- try to find that sweet spot where you're showing genuinely interesting relationships among more than just two variables, but where the resulting figure or set of figures doesn't become overwhelming/confusing.
 (Faceting/panel plots might be especially useful here.)
 If you want to try your hand at mapping, you can find coordinates for the airport codes here: [https://github.com/datasets/airport-codes](https://github.com/datasets/airport-codes).
 Combine this with a mapping package like ggmap, and you should have lots of possibilities!

-## Portfolio modeling
+## 3. Portfolio modeling

 ### Background

 In this problem, you will construct three different portfolios of exchange-traded funds, or ETFs, and use bootstrap resampling to analyze the short-term tail risk of your portfolios.
 If you're unfamiliar with exchange-traded funds, you can read a bit about them [here](http://www.investopedia.com/terms/e/etf.asp).

-### The goal
+### The task

 Suppose you have $100,000 in capital.
 Your task is to:
 - Construct three different possibilities for an ETF-based portfolio, each involving an allocation of your $100,000 in capital to somewhere between 3 and 10 different ETFs.
 You can find a [big database of ETFs here.](https://etfdb.com/etfdb-categories/)